fadyek/inf2303/evaluation.markdown

 # Course Structure

-This course will be taught as a seminar.
+Some topics in this course will be taught in a seminar-like way.
+Presenting concepts of open source software raises a few topics with heated discussions.
+  Seminar sessions are ideal in tackling such topics.
-While the instructor will at times present material to complement the readings, much of the time will be spent discussing and analyzing the readings.
+While the instructor will present material to complement the readings, some of the time will be spent discussing and analyzing the readings.
-Students are expected to take responsibility for their learning of the material through active engagement with the assigned readings, through participation in course discussion, and through their individual work on a research paper.
+Students are expected to take responsibility for their learning of the material through active engagement with the assigned readings, through participation in course discussion, and through their individual work on assignments and a research paper.

 # Deliverables and Evaluation

 Grades will be based on the following components:

+  * participation in an open source project (**15%**),
   * preparation for the class (“memos,” **15%** of the course grade),
   * contribution to class discussion (**15%**),
-  * the term paper (three deliverables jointly worth **50%**),
+  * the term paper (three deliverables jointly worth **35%**),
   * reviews of other students’ paper proposals (**10%**),
   * a course “patch” (**10%**, see below).

+### Participation in an open source project — 15%

+A simple website about a familiar subject, e.g. teaching highschool kids about familiar topics such as math, history ...etc, will be provided where students can enhance the website to achieve certain goals.
+Participation should be non-trivial, i.e. not limited to adding a few comments or fixing some typos.
+Contribution can range from creating content to enhancing the visual appearance and look and feel of the website.
+Also adding some simple dynamic capabilities to the content (hide/show) is possible.

+The website is simple because it requires no server and no server-side programming (no php, python, ...etc).
+Basic HTML knowledge should be sufficient for those who want to contribute by editing the content.
+Those who prefer to change the visual appearance can use CSS skills.
+Finally Javascript can be used for the light dynamic jobs.

+In order to facilitate group collaboration on the website, git and github.com will be used.
+They will also be used to submit the patch (see below).

+Alternatively, if students feel they can contribute to existing open source projects their contribution can be considered instead of improving the simple website provided they can prove what they have contribute to which project.
+  Contribution does not have to be done by programming.
+It could be enhancing the documentation of a project for example.
+  Places to look for are github.com and sourceforge.net

 ### Contribution to Class Discussion — 15%